kbrown01/random_pokemon/README.md

 You can choose to do as you wish but in theory, one Pokemon could have 1 main image and 8 sprites with images that never change.
 I chose to download and I am not posting them here, but I can provide to anyone requested them.**

+**NOTE: Beacuse of all the information, this is designed as a single card panel.
+You can pluck it apart and reorganize the various components should you wish to make this into something that would be OK for phones.**

 ```
 type: vertical-stack
 cards: